Illinois set to become first state to count Arab Americans in state data

 After passing the Illinois legislature, the new bill, HB 3768, is on its way to Governor JB Pritzker.
 If passed, Arab Americans and minority groups from the Middle East will be separately recognized.

+"It happened, right?
+I mean, oh my God, the feeling?
+Unbelievable," said Itedal Shalabi, co-founder and executive director of Arab American Family Services.
+"It was just an unbelievable feeling.
+It was like, 'oh my God, we did it.'"

 Currently, Arab Americans are categorized as white.
-The bill introduced in February will ensure that the Middle East and North African (MENA) racial category will be on official state government forms, studies and reports.
+If it becomes law, the bill introduced in February will ensure that the Middle East and North African (MENA) racial category will be on official state government forms, studies, and reports.

+Illinois would become the first state in the country to create a MENA category, ensuring Arab Americans are counted on state forms.

-This data collected is used to inform local programs, funding and policy.
+The data collected is used to inform local programs, funding, and policy.

+"It sends a message to the Arab American community that you are valued, you are seen," State Representative and bill sponsor Abdelnasser Rashid told CBS 2.

+But it took decades to get here.
+Shalabi and Nareman Taha, who co-founded Arab American Family Services with her, have seen the struggle in the MENA community first hand.

+Having to check "white" or "other" on forms means the state was never collecting specific data on Arabs.
+That also means they couldn't get funding when they needed it most.

+"It was this constant struggle that we exist, that you have a large community here in the Chicagoland area," Taha said.
+"You have to prove, constantly, in and out, that you need these resources, you need these opportunities to build a healthy community,"

-This comes after years-long reporting by CBS 2 that revealed the devastating impact of data not being collected on this group.
+CBS 2 has reported for years on the devastating impact of data not being collected on this group.

 That was no more evident than during the COVID-19 pandemic.
 Although Arabs were among those dying at high rates in Illinois, CBS 2 found city and state agencies did not have a separate category tracking this information like they do for other groups.
 Therefore, organizations struggled to obtain funding for resources.